-Complaint and Appeal Process
+Complaint and Appeal Process.

-- The first step is for the complainant to speak directly to the person(s) with whom the complainant has a concern.
+- 1. The first step is for the complainant to speak directly to the person(s) with whom the complainant has a concern.
 For example, a parent who is unhappy with a classroom teacher should initially discuss the matter with the teacher.
-However, the complainant should skip the first step if complainant believes speaking directly to the person would subject complainant to discrimination or harassment. - 2.
-The second step is for the complainant to speak to the building principal, Title IX/504 coordinator, superintendent of schools, or president of the board of education, as set forth below. - a.
-Complaints about the operation, decisions, or personnel within a building should be submitted to the principal of the building. - b.
-Complaints about the operations of the school district or a building principal should be submitted in writing to the superintendent of schools. - c.
-Complaints about the superintendent of schools should be submitted in writing to the president of the board of education. - d.
-Complaints involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age may also be submitted, at any time during the complaint procedure to the School District's Title IX/504 coordinator.
-Complaints involving discrimination or harassment may also be submitted at any time to the Office for Civil Rights, U.S. Department of Education: by email atOCR.KansasCity@ed.gov; by telephone at (816) 268-0550; or by fax at (816) 268-0599. - 3.
-When a complainant submits a complaint to an administrator or to the Title IX/504 coordinator, the administrator or Title IX/504 coordinator shall promptly and thoroughly investigate the complaint, and shall: - a.
-Determine whether the complainant has discussed the matter with the staff member involved. - i.
-If the complainant has not, the administrator or Title IX/504 coordinator will urge the complainant to discuss the matter directly with that staff member, if appropriate.
+However, the complainant should skip the first step if complainant reasonably believes speaking directly to the person would subject complainant or complainant's student to discrimination or harassment. - 2.
+The second step is for the complainant to speak to the building principal, coordinator, superintendent, or president of the board of education, as set forth below.
+Anyone with questions about the appropriate person to speak with may request clarification from the superintendent. - a) Complaints about the operation, decisions, or personnel within a building should be submitted to the principal of the building. - b) Complaints about the operations of the school district or a building principal should be submitted in writing to the superintendent of schools. - c) Complaints about the superintendent of schools should be submitted in writing to the president of the board of education. - d) Complaints involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age may be submitted to the applicable coordinator.
+Complaints involving discrimination or harassment may also be submitted at any time to the Office for Civil Rights, U.S. Department of Education: by email at OCR.KansasCity@ed.gov; by telephone at (816) 268-0550; or by fax at (816) 268-0599.